Skip to content

 }

-All Management API requests are logged to the audit trail:
+All Management API requests are logged asynchronously:

 • Activity type: api_request

-• Actor type: service (identified by client_id from the JWT)
+• Actor: service (identified by client_id)

 • Metadata: method, path, status_code, duration_ms, scope